 There are other ways to reduce your risk of heart disease, such as eating well, exercising regularly and not smoking.
 These habits also reduce your risk of cancer.

 Smoking and alcohol

 It has been known for a long time that smoking is harmful to health.
-The combined effect of smoking and drinking alcohol greatly exceed the risk from either one of these factors alone.
+The combined effect of smoking and drinking alcohol greatly exceeds the risk from either one of these factors alone.

-Alcoholic drinks represent ’empty kilojoules’ – that is, alcoholic drinks are high in energy (kilojoules) but low in nutritional value, especially when added to sugary mixer drinks.
+Alcoholic drinks represent ’empty kilojoules’ – that is, they are high in energy (kilojoules) but low in nutritional value, especially when added to sugary mixer drinks.
 If you drink alcohol in addition to your normal dietary intake without reducing the kilojoules you eat, you may gain weight.

 Tips for drinking less

 - Choose a non-alcoholic drink, such as sparkling water with fresh fruit

 - Set yourself a limit and stop once you’ve reached it

 - Switch to lower alcohol varieties or dilute alcoholic drinks with soda or mineral water.